OWASP/owasp-mastg/techniques/ios/MASTG-TECH-0092.md

 !!! warning

     By default, fastlane will always use the Bundle identifier from the given provisioning profile, both for normal Apple accounts and Developer accounts.
-If you have a Developer account, you can specify the desired Bundle identifyer by directly using the `resign.sh` script bundled with Fastlane and specifying the `--bundle-id` property:
+If you have a Developer account, you can specify the desired Bundle identifier by directly using the `resign.sh` script bundled with Fastlane and specifying the `--bundle-id` property:

     ```bash
     $ /opt/homebrew/Cellar/fastlane/2.226.0/libexec/gems/fastlane-2.226.0/sigh/lib/assets/resign.sh /Users/MAS/uncrackable1.ipa <CERTIFICATE> -p /Users/MAS/embedded.mobileprovision /Users/MAS/signed.ipa -v --bundle-id "org.mas.myapp"